MH and AoD treatment services in Victoria

 About the data

-This report includes the latest available 4-week moving averages, as well as comparisons with the same period in 2019 (SP2019), 2020 (SP2020) and 2021 (SP2021).
-Recent data is interim and may be subject to change as services correct and update their submissions.
+This report includes the latest available 4-week moving averages, as well as comparisons with the same period over the preceding four years.
+Recent data is interim and may be subject to change as services correct and update their submissions..

 Data used to calculate the measures in this report were sourced from the following collections.

 - Client Management Interface / Operational Data Store (CMI/ODS)